 This time, however, the light bar takes the form of a small strip that borders the entire touchpad.
 It's unclear whether we'll be able to turn it off if we want to in the settings, but at the very least it appears less obtrusive and hopefully won't drain the battery as much.

 There's no doubt that the DualSense is far more advanced than the DualShock 4.
-It's impossible to fully judge just how much without being able to go hands-on with the DualSense, but all signs points to this being a huge generational leap for Sony.
+It's impossible to fully judge just how much without being able to go hands-on with the DualSense, but all signs point to this being a huge generational leap for Sony.
 The DualSense seems to be an upgrade in almost every way — if only Sony could do something about that unfortunate thumbstick layout.

 A major step forward